UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_repo_create.md

 generals, who in turn accept code changes from a few trusted lieutenants and so on.
 This would not be possible with a centralised model.

 Torvalds sarcastically quipped about the name git (which means "unpleasant person" in British English slang): "I'm an egotistical bastard, and I name all my projects after myself.
-First 'Linux', now 'git'."[23][24]
-The man page describes Git as "the stupid content tracker".[25]
-The read-me file of the source code elaborates further:[26]
+First 'Linux', now 'git'."
+The man page describes Git as "the stupid content tracker".
+The read-me file of the source code elaborates further:

 "git" can mean anything, depending on your mood.